FuelLabs/sway/docs/book/src/forc/dependencies.md

 custom_lib = { path = "../custom_lib" }
 ```

-For `ipfs` sources, `forc` will fetch the specified `cid` using either a local ipfs node or a public gateway. `forc` automatically tries to connect to local `ipfs` node and if it fails, fallbacks to using `https://ipfs.io/`, as a gateway.
+For `ipfs` sources, `forc` will fetch the specified `cid` using either a local `ipfs` node or a public gateway. `forc` automatically tries to connect to local `ipfs` node.
+If it fails, it defaults to using `https://ipfs.io/` as a gateway.

 The following example adds a dependency with an `ipfs` source.